Rashaad01/AM10-data-visualization/Final_Project/README.md

 2) During our data exploration, we discovered that order volumes had stagnated, accompanied by an increase in negative customer reviews.
 This prompted a deeper analysis of all reviews, using a **word cloud** and a **proportional review assessment** (delivery-related vs. product-related reviews).
 We also employed **bar charts** and a **bubble chat** to examine customer repeat-purchase behavior, focusing on top product categories, preferred payment methods, and installment options.

-3) Finally, we skewed down to a root cause analysis of logistical problems by considering them in light of all customer and seller geographies.
+3) Finally, we skewed down to a root cause analysis of logistical problems by considering them in light of all customer geographies and reviews.
+A **cluster analysis** was conducted to understand customer repeat purchasing habits.

 ## KEY FINDINGS
+​1) Logistics problem, and not product quality is the primary driver of negative customer experiences​.
+However, this problem is not uniform across all cities.
+Hence, we can ensure a targeted, regional intervention in high-priority cities​
+2) Repeat purchases are extremely rare on Olist - but the few repeat customers come from home appliances, furniture and bedroom necessities.

 ## CONCLUSION